magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ## Preamble

-To start working from the end of the previous tutorial, assuming you've git installed, do as follows
+To start working from the end of the [previous tutorial][1], assuming you've git installed, do as follows

 ```bash